asimsek/dijetScouting/README.md

 # Instructions
 Low Mass Dijet Scouting with Calo-Scouting Technique
-> ps: These instructions have been prepared for the Fermilab LPC infrastructure.
+> ps: These instructions have been prepared for the Fermilab LPC.

 ## Find Datasets for Run-II